 - Frances Edith McClintock (b.
 16 Feb 1856)

 - (James) Frederick Foster McClintock (b.
 27 Mar 1858, d.
 4 Nov 1920), Trinity College M.A., Land Agent, lived at Rath House, Termonfeckin, Co.
 Louth, close to his McClintock cousins at Newtown House.
-I am told there’s a good ghost story connected to Rath House, connected to horse hoof imprints on the steps.
-Frederick married Clara Elizabeth Charlotte Adams (daughter of Ambrose Going Adams and Anne Jane Foster Deering) and was father of four, two sons and two daughters, viz.
+I am told there’s a good ghost story connected to Rath House, something to do with horse hoof imprints on the steps.
+Frederick married Clara Elizabeth Charlotte Adams (daughter of Ambrose Going Adams and Anne Jane Foster Deering) and was father of four, two sons and two daughters.
+At the time of the 1901 Census, they resided at 20 Wellington Road, Pembroke West (Ballsbridge), Dublin, along with their ‘nurse’ Letitia Somers (John Jones’s paternal great-aunt), who may have been a ‘Wet Nurse’ as their son, Geoffery, was just under one-year old at the time or perhaps she was the children’s nurse/nanny as their daughter, Melesina Fleury, was about seven years old.
+(Thank you Maria O’Brien!)
+Their children were:

 - Melesina Fleury, b 1894. d. date unknown.
 Married Ernest Agustus Phipps of Fermoy.
 No issue.